Direct vs. Indirect

 Small Talk

-In the U.S. small talk is essential.
-It gets communication going.
+Small talk in the USA gets communication going.
 Small talk allows people to get a sense for the overall atmosphere.
 Americans seldom jump directly into subject matter.
-Business is personal.
+Examples

 Controversial Topics